 [Note: School districts are required by the federal Uniform Grant Guidance regulations, 2 C.F.R.
-Part 200, to have the policies which establish uniform administrative requirements, cost principles, and audit requirements for federal awards to non-federal entities including school districts.
-The United States Office of Management and Budget published the final regulations December 26, 2013.
-The Uniform Grant Guidance is effective for new and continuation federal grant awards issued on or after December 26, 2014.
-The regulations do not affect grant funds awarded prior to December 26, 2014, unless funds made available under those grants are carried forward into a new federal fiscal year or a continuation grant.
-2 C.F.R. § 200.110.]
+Part 200, to have the policies which establish uniform administrative requirements, cost principles, and audit requirements for federal awards to non-federal entities including school districts-In June 2018, the United States Office of Management and Budget increased the threshold dollar amounts for both simplified acquisition costs (\$250,000) and micro-purchases (\$10,000).]